ghc/ghc/doc/markup.rst

 We now give several examples that produce similar results and illustrate most of the structural markup features.
-The first two example use an export list, but the third example does not.
+The first two examples use an export list, but the third example does not.

 The first example, using an export list with :ref:`section-headings` and inline section descriptions: ::